15

 “Thank you,” she said, her voice thick with something even I couldn’t name.

-A full baby clap.
-Two tiny hands coming together with all the joy her body could hold.
+Misha clapped, a full baby clap, two tiny hands coming together with all the joy her body could hold.

 And me?